-The manufacturers claim that it’s been specifically formulated to help provide boosted energy, focus, strength and endurance during exercise.
+The manufacturers claim that it’s been specifically formulated to help provide you with a boost during exercise.

 If you’re looking to get yourself into the shape of your life, then those four things will be music to your ears.

 But how good is Assault really, and how does it compare to the very best pre workouts on the market right now?

 We’re going to take a detailed look at this product in our review by breaking down the ingredients and rating it in comparison to the competition.